-At Shaw & Nelson, PLLC, we prepare wills and trusts as part of a comprehensive estate plan for clients in Louisville, Cincinnati, and the surrounding areas.
+At Shaw & Nelson, PLLC, we prepare wills and trusts as part of a comprehensive estate plan for clients in Cincinnati and the surrounding areas.
 Whether you only need a will-based plan or can benefit from establishing trusts, we are the experienced choice.
 Well-versed in the applicable trust, estate, and probate laws, we have an impeccable reputation for adhering to the highest professional and ethical standards.
 Contact us today to get started with an experienced wills and trusts attorney.

 Estate Planning Starts With Creating a Will

 A will is the most basic estate planning document; it serves several purposes, such as:

 - Determining the distribution of your assets after you pass away

 - Naming beneficiaries to inherit the assets according to a distribution plan